-The National Economic Development (NED) plan is the Tentatively Selected Plan (TSP) identified for this study (see Figure 1 for TSP Overview), now called the Recommended Plan (RP).
-The RP involves deepening Ambrose Channel, Anchorage Channel and Port Jersey Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel and Elizabeth Channel, to 5 feet.
+The National Economic Development (NED) plan is the Tentatively Selected Plan (TSP) identified for this study (see Figure 1 for TSP Overview).
+The TSP involves deepening Ambrose Channel, Anchorage Channel and Port Jersey Channel, the Kill Van Kull, Newark Bay Channel, South Elizabeth Channel and Elizabeth Channel, by up to 5 feet.
 This includes the additional width required for structural stability and for the navigation of a Triple E Class vessel to transit from sea to Port Elizabeth and Port Jersey.
-Channel configurations were and will continue to be designed to avoid and minimize environmental and cultural resource impacts while still meeting navigation safety requirements.
+Channel configurations were designed to avoid and minimize environmental and cultural resource impacts while still meeting navigation safety requirements.

 Figure 1.
-Recommended Plan/RP Overview for HDCI.
+Tentatively Selected Plan Overview for HDCI.

 Figure 2.
-RP Channel Configurations.
-Berth Deepening is included in the RP as an Associated Cost, only.
-Berths will not be deepened under the HDCI Project1.
+TSP Channel Configurations.
+Berth Deepening is included in the TSP as an Associated Cost, only.
+Berths will not be deepened under the HDCI Project.